O-2wice/DS_Lab_Project/README.md

-# Bankruptcy Prediction Using Machine Learning

-**Integrated Financial Risk Forecasting with SAP S/4HANA Data**
+# Integrated Financial and Operational Risk Forecasting in SAP S/4HANA

+**Using Machine Learning and Transfer Learning from External Bankruptcy Data**

 ---

 ## Project Overview

+This project demonstrates **financial and operational risk forecasting** for SAP S/4HANA companies by applying transfer learning from external bankruptcy data.
+Rather than predicting bankruptcy per se, the goal is to generate **continuous risk scores** that inform operational decisions such as credit limits, payment terms, supplier evaluation, and customer risk assessment.

-This project develops a machine learning pipeline for predicting corporate bankruptcy using financial ratios.
-The trained model is then applied to SAP S/4HANA transactional data to generate risk scores for SAP companies.
+The methodology uses machine learning models trained on labeled financial distress data (Kaggle Taiwan bankruptcy dataset) and transfers the learned patterns to SAP S/4HANA transactional data to produce risk scores for companies like Global Bike Germany (DE00) and Global Bike USA (US00).

-> **Important Disclaimer:** This is a **proof-of-concept prototype**.
-The SAP GBI data (Global Bike) does not contain bankruptcy labels.
-The goal is to demonstrate the methodology and integration capability, NOT to predict actual Global Bike bankruptcy.
-Risk scores shown are simulated for demonstration purposes.
+> **Project Focus:** This is a **risk scoring and forecasting system**, not a binary bankruptcy classifier.
+The outputs are continuous risk scores (0-100%) that enable data-driven operational decisions in ERP systems.

 ### Key Results